Home » What Level of System and Network Configuration is Required for CUI? (September 2024)

 Not all Controlled Unclassified Information (CUI) is created equal.
 Some categories carry a higher level of risk and require enhanced security measures.
 Organizations handling this high-risk CUI need to adopt additional protocols beyond the basic requirements outlined in NIST SP 800-171.

 1. When Enhanced Protection is Necessary: Enhanced security is typically required for programs that involve critical infrastructure, defense information, or other high-value assets.
-For these cases, more robust guidelines, such as NIST SP 800-172, provide a set of enhanced security controls designed to address the elevated risks.
+For these cases, more essential guidelines, such as NIST SP 800-172, provide a set of enhanced security controls designed to address the elevated risks.

 2. Advanced Security Measures: